 “True, friend; it is the old custom to retrace one’s trail before leaving it forever!
 I know that I am at the door of the spirit home.

-“I was born near the forks of the Cheyenne River, about seventy years ago.
-My father was not a chief; my grandfather was not a chief, but a good hunter and a feast-maker.
-On my mother’s side, I had some noted ancestors, but they left me no chieftainship.
+“I was born near the forks of the Cheyenne River about 70 years ago.
+My father was not a chief; my grandfather was not a chief but a good hunter and a feast-maker.
+I had some noted ancestors on my mother’s side, but they left me no chieftainship.
 I had to work for my reputation.

 “‘His enemy is down, and his face is spattered as if with rain!
 Rain-in-the-Face!
 His name shall be Rain-in-the-Face!’

 “Afterwards, when I was a young man, we went on a warpath against the Gros Ventre.
-We stole some of their horses, but were overtaken and had to abandon the horses and fight for our lives.
+We stole some of their horses but were overtaken and had to abandon them and fight for our lives.
 I had wished my face to represent the sun when partly covered with darkness, so I painted it half black, half red.
-We fought all day in the rain, and my face was partly washed and streaked with red and black: so again I was christened Rain-in-the-Face.
+We fought all day in the rain, and my face was partly washed and streaked with red and black: so again, I was christened Rain-in-the-Face.
 We considered it an honorable name.

-“I had been on many warpaths but was not especially successful until about the time the Sioux began to fight with the white man.
-One of the most daring attacks that we ever made was at Fort Totten, North Dakota, in the summer of 1866.
+“I had been on many warpaths but was not especially successful until the Sioux began to fight with the white man.
+One of the most daring attacks we ever made was at Fort Totten, North Dakota, in the summer of 1866.

 “Hohay, the Assiniboine captive of Sitting Bull, was the leader in this raid.
 Wapaypay, the Fearless Bear, who was afterward hanged at Yankton, was the bravest man among us.
 He dared Hohay to make the charge.
-Hohay accepted the challenge, and in turn dared the other to ride with him through the agency and right under the walls of the fort, which was well garrisoned and strong.
+Hohay accepted the challenge and in turn, dared the other to ride with him through the agency and right under the fort’s walls, which were well-garrisoned and strong.

 “Wapaypay and I in those days called each other ‘brother-friend.’
 It was a life-and-death vow.
-What one does the other must do, and that meant that I must be in the forefront of the charge, and if he is killed, I must fight until I die also!
+What one does, the other must do, which meant that I must be in the forefront of the charge, and if he is killed, I must fight until I die also!

 “The soldiers” guns talked fast, but few were hurt.
-Their big gun was like a toothless old dog, who only makes himself hotter the more noise he makes,” he remarked with some humor.
+Their big gun was like a toothless old dog, which only makes himself hotter the more noise he makes,” he remarked with some humor.

-“How much harm we did I do not know, but we made things lively for a time, and the white men acted as people do when a swarm of angry bees get into camp.
-We made a successful retreat, but some of the reservation Indians followed us yelling until Hohay told them that he did not wish to fight with the captives of the white man, for there would be no honor in that.
-There was blood running down my leg, and I found that both my horse and I were slightly wounded.
+“How much harm we did, I do not know, but we made things lively for a time, and the white men acted as people do when a swarm of angry bees gets into camp.
+We made a successful retreat, but some of the reservation Indians followed us, yelling until Hohay told them that he did not wish to fight with the captives of the white man, for there would be no honor in that.
+Blood ran down my leg, and I found that my horse and I were slightly wounded.

-“Some two years later we attacked a fort west of the Black Hills [Fort Phil Kearny, Wyoming].
+“Some two years later, we attacked a fort west of the Black Hills [Fort Phil Kearny, Wyoming].
 It was there we killed one hundred soldiers.”
 [The military reports say eighty men, under the command of Captain Fetterman — not one left alive to tell the tale!]
 “Nearly every band of the Sioux Nation was represented in that fight — Red Cloud, Spotted Tail, Crazy Horse, Sitting Bull, Big Foot, and all our great chiefs were there.
 Of course, such men as I were then comparatively unknown.
-However, there were many noted young warriors, among them Sword, the younger Young-Man-Afraid, American Horse [afterward chief], Crow King, and others.
+However, many noted young warriors, including Sword, the younger Young-Man-Afraid, American Horse [afterward chief], Crow King, and others.

 “This attack was hastened because most of the Sioux on the Missouri River and eastward had begun to talk of suing for peace.
 But even this did not stop the peace movement.
-The very next year a treaty was signed at Fort Rice, Dakota Territory, by nearly all the Sioux chiefs, in which it was agreed on the part of the Great Father in Washington that all the country north of the Republican River in Nebraska, including the Black Hills and the Big Horn Mountains, was to be always Sioux country, and no white man should intrude upon it without our permission.
-Even with this agreement Sitting Bull and Crazy Horse were not satisfied, and they would not sign.
+The very next year, a treaty was signed at Fort Rice, Dakota Territory, by nearly all the Sioux chiefs, in which it was agreed on the part of the Great Father in Washington that all the country north of the Republican River in Nebraska, including the Black Hills and the Big Horn Mountains, was to be always Sioux country.
+No white man should intrude upon it without our permission.
+Even with this agreement Sitting Bull and Crazy Horse were unsatisfied and would not sign.

-“Up to this time I had fought in some important battles but had achieved no great deed.
+“Up to this time, I had fought in some important battles but had achieved no great deed.
 I was ambitious to make a name for myself.
-I joined war parties against the Crow, Mandan, Gros Ventre, and Pawnee, and gained some little distinction.
+I joined war parties against the Crow, Mandan, Gros Ventre, and Pawnee and gained little distinction.

-“It was when the white men found the yellow metal in our country, and came in great numbers, driving away our game, that we took up arms against them for the last time.
-I must say here that the chiefs who were loudest for war were among the first to submit and accept reservation life.
-Spotted Tail was a great warrior, yet he was one of the first to yield because he was promised by the Chief soldiers that they would make him chief of all the Sioux.
+“It was when the white men found the yellow metal in our country and came in great numbers, driving away our game, that we took up arms against them for the last time.
+I must say here that the loudest chiefs for war were among the first to submit and accept reservation life.
+Spotted Tail was a great warrior, yet he was among the first to yield because the Chief soldiers promised to make him chief of all the Sioux.
 Ugh! he would have stayed with Sitting Bull to the last had it not been for his ambition.

 “There was excitement among the people, and a great council was held.
 Many spoke.
-I was asked the condition of those Indians who had gone upon the reservation, and I told them truly that they were nothing more than prisoners.
+I was asked about the condition of those Indians who had gone to the reservation, and I told them that they were nothing more than prisoners.
 It was decided to go out and meet Three Stars “General Crook” at a safe distance from our camp.

 “We met him on the Little Rosebud.
-I believe that if we had waited and allowed him to make the attack, he would have fared no better than Custer.
+If we had waited and allowed him to make the attack, he would have fared no better than Custer.
 He was too strongly fortified where he was, and I think, too, that he was saved partly by his Indian allies, for the scouts discovered us first and fought us first, thus giving him time to make his preparations.
 I think he was more wise than brave!
-After we had left that neighborhood he might have pushed on and connected with the Long-Haired Chief.
+After we had left that neighborhood, he might have pushed on and connected with the Long-Haired Chief.
 That would have saved Custer and perhaps won the day.